Quintinlf/LMS-Prototype/README.md

 ## 📋 Project Overview

-This is a fully functional LMS prototype designed specifically for K-12 education, featuring advanced AI-powered capabilities to enhance both teaching and learning experiences.
+This is a proof-of-concept LMS prototype designed specifically for K-12 education,featuring advanced AI-powered capabilities to enhance both teaching and learning experiences.
 The system demonstrates intuitive design, robust functionality, and innovative use of artificial intelligence.

 ## ✨ Key Features